-The uncertainty of CO_2 emissions from 1A5 is 7% (with an activity data uncertainty of 5%, as given by the data provider (NEA), and emission factor uncertainty of 5%), 100.1% for CH_4 emissions (with an activity data uncertainty of 5% and emission factor uncertainty of 100% (central value of default range, 2006 IPCC Guidelines)), and 100.1% for N_2O emissions (with an activity data uncertainty of 5% and emission factor uncertainty of 100% (expert judgement, Aether ltd, based on the comparison with other countries NIR (for instance UK NIR)).
+The uncertainty of $CO_2$ emissions from 1A5 is 7% (with an activity data uncertainty of 5%, as given by the data provider (NEA), and emission factor uncertainty of 5%), 100.1% for CH4 emissions (with an activity data uncertainty of 5% and emission factor uncertainty of 100% (central value of default range, 2006 IPCC Guidelines)), and 100.1% for N2O emissions (with an activity data uncertainty of 5% and emission factor uncertainty of the comparison factor uncertainty of 100% (central value of default range, 2006 IPCC Guidelines)), and 100.1% for N2O emissions (with an activity data uncertainty of 5% and emission factor uncertainty of 100% (central value of default range, 2006 IPCC Guidelines)), and 100.1% for N2O emissions (with an activity data uncertainty of 5% and emission factor uncertainty of 100% (expert judgement, Aether Itd, based on the comparison with other countries NIR (for instance UK NIR)).
 This can be seen in the quantitative uncertainty table in Annex 2.